davelively14/locorum/README.md

 For deployed v0.4.3, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

 ## v0.4.4 to do list
+- Add React JS and Redux to the stack
 - Fix CSV export
   - ERR: throws a 'Server internal error' when trying to export right after executing a new search
   - FIX: Looking for specific results?